stungkit/1filellm/architecture.md

 - **Pyperclip**: A cross-platform clipboard module for Python.
 - **Wget**: A utility for downloading files from the web.
 - **Tqdm**: Provides progress bars for loops.
-- **Rich**: Used for rich text and beautiful formatting in the terminal.
+- **Rich**: Used for rich text and aesthetic formatting in the terminal.

 ---